 Traditionally made in Portugal, they were commonly eaten at carnivals, fairs and other celebrations.
 They originally were made at street stands with a dough that was a mixture of flour, water and salt.
 Some other variations are made of potato dough.
 Ours uses flour and a few other ingredients with an added sweetness you will surely love.

 You could easily make these dairy free if you needed to.
 I do that now for my husband and nobody ever notices the difference.
 I like vanilla almond milk because it adds a bit of sweetness to the batter but cashew or coconut milk would be great too.
 You can find plant based vegan butter products too now.

 - Flour – this is how to measure flour properly

 - Vegetable oil and a large pot for frying

 - Paper towels to absorb some excess oil when they’re done

 - Piping bag fitted with a star tip on it, or gallon freezer bag with corner cut off to pipe dough out in long pieces like you see here

 - Thermometer if you want to check temperature of the oil

-If I don’t have a thermometer I just put a drop into the oil when I think it is ready.
-If it starts to fry right away, it’s ready.
+At first I didn’t have a thermometer so I just put a drop into the oil when I thought it is ready.
+If it started to fry right away, it’s ready.
 If it fries and turns brown immediately it is too hot.